NICALOD3ON/blog_post-main/posts/Homework_Week_8.md

 - Lave, J., & Wenger, E. (1991).
 Situated Learning: Legitimate Peripheral Participtation.

 ## The Domain
 An identity defined by a shared domain of interest.
+For example, this could be a community of coding lovers, or this could be a specific place like a classroom.

 ## Repertoire
 They develop shared experiences, stories, tools ways of addressing recurring problems - in short, a shared practice.
 This comes to play with the idea of shared values.
+In other terms, shared behaviours.

+## Shared Values
+This is a common value or goal or interest.
+For example, creativity, technical knowledge.

 ## Brokering
 Our identity within a community of practice is actually a co-membership.
 It is reliant on an alignment in values.
 However, it is also important to note that values are different from one individual or group to another.